lidefi87/rimrep-training/CoTS_training_Jan2024/README.md

 Included in this folder, you will find a file called `useful_functions.R`.
 This file includes a collection of functions that you may find useful when accessing data in the DMS.
 One of the functions we are including is `dms_token`, which requests an access token using your DMS user credentials.

 In the chunk below, we assume that you have stored your user credentials as environmental variables in `R`.
-If you have not, we have instructions on how to set environmental variables under the Notebooks[#notebooks] section further down in this document.
+If you have not, we have instructions on how to set environmental variables under the [Notebooks](#notebooks) section further down in this document.

 ```R
 #Loading DMS custom made functions